navrit/dexter/README.md

 1. The 'view' are QWidgets that are part of a StackedWidget.
-In QtCreator, go to the design form of the main window and right-click on the stackedWidget -&gt; Insert page.
+In QtCreator, go to the design form of the main window and right-click on the stackedWidget -> Insert page.
 A new QWidget is then added to the stackedWidget.
 2. Create a new Qt Designer Form Class with QWidget as its base class.
-3. Promote the QWidget to the newly made class. &gt;&gt; I can’t see the newly made class in mpx3gui.ui? (designer view)
+3. Promote the QWidget to the newly made class. >> I can’t see the newly made class in mpx3gui.ui? (designer view)
 4. Add functionalities to the newly made class (widget) as you would for a normal widget, dialog or window.